Hizitok/CS1501team_work/Desktop/cpp/BigWork_1/ForGit/Readme.md

         It's FEATURE!
 Not a BUG!
     2. The Boss(Chief) and manager have the same Privilege , aiming to show that every labour are equal
-    3. You can not have negative price or negative storage for goods, and you can not have negative wealth customers,BUT you can have nagative wealth Chief and Managers!(rofl)
+    3. You can not have negative price or negative storage for goods, and you can not have negative wealth customers,every negative input will turn into a positive one.

+        BUT you can have nagative wealth for Chief and Managers!(rofl)

 ## 4.Functions
     0. When the save file doesn't exist, create one as the database